atomist/sdm/README.md

 The Atomist correlated event model also enables Atomist to provide you with visibility throughout the commit to deployment flow, in Slack or through the Atomist web dashboard.

+#### Under the Hood: How it Works
-Event handlers subscribe to events using [GraphQL](http://graphql.org) subscriptions.
-The following example subscribes to completed builds:
+Event handlers subscribe to events using [GraphQL](http://graphql.org) subscriptions against the Atomist cortex.
+The following GraphQL subscribes to completed builds, returning related data such as the last commit and any linked Slack channels:

 ```graphql
 subscription OnBuildComplete {